Leo Tolstoy

 — Matthew 7:12

-Moral law is so clear that people cannot excuse themselves by saying that they do not know it.
-The only thing left for them to do is to renounce reason; and that is exactly what they are doing.
+Moral law is so clear that people cannot excuse themselves by claiming to be ignorant of it.
+The only thing left for them to do is to renounce reason; and so that is what they do.